 Industries where the Cel-Fi product will improve Mobile Phone Coverage

 Inadequate indoor mobile phone coverage is still a major problem in the UK and across the globe.
-This is mainly down the way network operators design their networks.
+This is mainly down to the way network operators design their networks.
 Other factors including the way buildings are designed, heavy demand and interference also play their part in contributing to poor coverage.
-In modern buildings it is difficult for a mobile phone signals penetrate buildings because they meet the latest building regulations with RF reflecting glass or solar reflecting glass.
+In modern buildings it is difficult for a mobile phone signal to penetrate buildings because they meet the latest building regulations with RF reflecting glass or solar reflecting glass.
 So a lot of modern buildings suffer from poor indoor coverage.
 But that doesn’t mean that older buildings are any better.
 Older pre-Victorian buildings with thick walls, small windows also suffer with poor indoor coverage with cellular signals unable to penetrate the building.

 In hospitals there is a huge requirement for mobile phone coverage.
 You may have a hospital built in the seventies - but that's not too bad for indoor coverage as building regulations were less strict back then.
 However, when you have a new wing that meets current building requirements the chance is on the ground floor or in the basement, there will be no cellular coverage because those new buildings will be so well insulated/isolated from the outside world.